CasualYT31/WebWars/src/types/README.md

     b.
 Unit: the type of unit that has this weapon (remember that a weapon can be shared across many different types of units).
     c.
 Weapon: N/A\*.

-Additionally, the `context` object will hold a reference to the current map in play (and if a tile, army or unit is pertient to that object category (i.e. there isn't a many-to-one relationship that can't be easily reduced), some kind of reference to that tile, army or unit, such as a tile coordinate or some unit ID).
+Additionally, the `context` object will hold a reference to the current map in play (and if a tile, army or unit is pertinent to that object category (i.e. there isn't a many-to-one relationship that can't be easily reduced), some kind of reference to that tile, army or unit, such as a tile coordinate or some unit ID).
 This provides even more options for customization, such as being able to tell if the pertinent army's primary commander has their power active.

 One limitation to note is that fields that store names of other object types (e.g. "what weapons does this unit type have?"
 "What type of terrain does this tile type have?"
 Etc.) CANNOT be changed, since there'd be no way for the engine to know what object type names to give to the context object (could introduce cyclical dependencies), and changing object types is largely irrelevant anyway since you can just make any changes you want on the object type you're referencing (e.g. "change this weapon [drastically] if it belongs to this type of unit," "change this terrain type if the tile whose terrain you're querying is a specific type," etc.).